The Three False Virtues: Perfection, Indifference, and Comfort

 Worry about yourself and remove fake people from your life.

 Remember, the only obligation you have is to the person reading this article right now.
-It is your duty to make sure that they are happy and living their lives to the fullest.
-That they are embracing the three virtues: truth, love, and freedom.
+It is your duty to make sure that you are happy, that you are living your life to the fullest, and that you are embracing the three virtues: truth, love, and freedom.

 That is how you fulfill your promise to the Universe.